MaxGordeev-aws/webscraper/README.md

  P.S
- Everything is above was tested on my prsonal K8s cluster on AWS that I manage.
+ Everything is above was tested on my personal K8s cluster on AWS that I manage.
  Thanks a lot,
  Maxim Gordeev.